 Fault simulation of 10,000 random patterns was performed for each circuit using several different feedback polynomials, all of the same degree.
 Some typical results are shown in Table 1.

-The first four columns contain the circuit name, the number of inputs, the number of non-redundant faults, and the selected degree of the feedback polynomial.1 The remaining columns show the characteristics for six different LFSRs.
+The first four columns contain the circuit name, the number of inputs, the number of non-redundant faults and the selected degree of the feedback polynomial (the degrees of the polynomials have been selected, such that they were compatible with the requirements for the deterministic test described in Section 3).
+The remaining columns show the characteristics for six different LFSRs.
 The first entry reports the percentage of undetected non-redundant faults, and the second entry normalizes this number to the corresponding number for the worst LFSR (in %).
 The worst and best performing LFSR are printed in bold, respectively.
 The last column gives the average over all of the LFSRs.